-There are two methods for installing and configuring multiple products in one domain, also known as extending a domain.
+There are two methods for installing and configuring multiple products in one domain.

 Preparing for Shared Storage

 Oracle Fusion Middleware enables you to configure multiple Oracle WebLogic Server domains from a single Oracle home.
 This allows you to install the Oracle home in a single location on a shared volume and reuse the Oracle home for multiple host installations.